ontio/ontology-ts-sdk/README.md

 #### Import

-Modules library export by 'Ont'
+Modules library export by 'ontology-ts-sdk'

 ```
 import {Wallet} from 'ontology-ts-sdk';